C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

 (what should be shown in a parallel box is this)

-1. For an overview about handling copyright click here.
+1. For an overview about handling copyright click here: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/481194/c-notice-201401.pdf

-2. For a video clip on the principles of Creative Commons click here
+2. For a video clip on the principles of Creative Commons click here: https://youtu.be/1DKm96Ftfko

    for French click here

-3. For a clip about the origin and history of copyright click here
+3. For a clip about the origin and history of copyright click here: https://vimeo.com/36881035

 4..
 For  websites that offer images free of copyright click on one of the links below:
       https://ccsearch.creativecommons.org